 UM-Flint ORSP has limited funds to support consultation for statistical design or analysis through the Consulting for Statistics Computing and Analytics Research (CSCAR) on the Ann Arbor campus.
 The first hour of consultation with CSCAR, in person or by video-conference, is free for all U-M faculty (Ann Arbor, Dearborn and Flint), or their graduate students working on faculty-directed research.
 More extensive analysis may require the negotiation of a contract with CSCAR, by your home unit or UMF ORSP.

-The UM-Flint Office of Research has limited funds to support consultation for statistical design or analytical questions through the Consulting for Statistics Computing and Analytics Research (CSCAR) on the Ann Arbor campus.
-CSCAR's mission has changed with advances in research computing and the growth of the Data Science initiative.
-In many cases, CSCAR has set up wiki resources that can get you started with some basic learning modules, https://github.com/CSCAR/Resources/wiki
+CSCAR's is supported by the larger U-M Office of Research (UMOR) and its mission has expanded with advances in research computing and the growth of the Data Science initiative.
+In many cases, CSCAR has set up wiki resources for common statistical approaches that can get you started with some basic online learning modules, https://github.com/CSCAR/Resources/wiki

-R is an open source statistical package that grows more powerful by the day because of its growing community of users.
-If you are not steeped in/committed to one of the traditional statistical packages like SPSS, SAS or STATA, consider learning R. It has powerful visualization tools, text mining routines, simulation and parallel processing packages, and can talk to ArcGIS for spatial analysis routines.
+R is an open source environment that represents a very powerful flexible platform for statistical analysis.
+If you are not steeped in/committed to one of the traditional statistical packages like SPSS, SAS or STATA, consider learning R. It has rich visualization tools, text mining routines, simulation and parallel processing packages, and works well with ArcGIS for spatial statistics.